Autologous Stem Cell Transplant Photo Journal #2

 Insurance Authorization Complete

-posted by Scott in
+Posted by Scott in

-Chemo Round 6 & Transplant, Hospital Stay, on Thursday, March 1.
+Chemo Round 6 & Transplant, Hospital Stay, on Friday, March 2.
 2007 at

 At first, I was very skeptical that the insurance company wanted to go over everything.
 I was actually pretty irritated and our nurse clinician for transplant even said "You'd think the doctor would be the one to make the final decision", but I guess insurance companies really want to be able to cross their t's and dot their i's when we're talking about something as expensive as transplant.